Metal Mania

 10 Seats Available—Free to Students

-Metal Mania at Mid-State Technical College is open to high school students, college students, those currently employed, and job seekers interested in the high demand field of machining.
 Student tuition and other program costs are fully funded through the Gene Haas Foundation Scholarship.
-Successful completion will result in earning the Metal Mania: Turning Machines local certificate and five Mid-State Precision Machining Technician program credits.
+Successful completion will result in earning the Metal Mania: Milling local certificate and five Mid-State Precision Machining Technician program credits.

 Courses

-Safety, Measurement and Layout • 1 credit
+Safety, Measurement, and Layout

 In this course students become familiar with the machine shop environment.
 An overview of safety is covered with emphasis in lathes, mills, cut-off machines, and grinders.
-Learners are also introduced to measurement with various types of precision measurement tools, including micrometers, height gages, and calipers.
+Learners are also introduced to measurement with various types of precision measurement tools, including micrometers, height gauges, and calipers.

-Introduction to Turning Machines • 2 credits
+Class #40730 • 2 credits

-CNC Lathes Set Up and Operation • 2 credits
+CNC Mills Set Up and Operation

-8:00 a.m. – 2:00 p.m.
+July 17 – 31 • 8:00 a.m. – 2:30 p.m.

 Questions